commissioned in March 1918 and was Vice Admiral Sir Roger Keyes Flag Ship for the raid on Zeebrugge 22-3 April.

 was mined and spent the next four months in dock for repairs.

 In March 1941 Warwick rejoined Western Approaches Command in the Atlantic.
 After a successful Warship Week campaign she was adopted by the city of Warwick.

-In January 1942, after the entry of the USA into the war and the
+From January 1942 after the entry of the USA into the war and the

 serving with USN and RCN ships of the Caribbean Escort Force on